erwinkramer/circuit-choreography/README.md

 ## General implementation guidance

-Ann example of implementing Circuit Choreography with RESTful services within a retail system.
+An example of implementing Circuit Choreography with RESTful services within a retail system.

 Consider a retail shop where a payment is being done by a payment service (initiating service), a fraud detection service is initiated (intermediate service) to validate the payment, and a CRM service is called (final service) to store customer preference and communication history.
 Every service implements a forward, backward and multiple restoration routes.
-Additional information needed might be implemented in the request body.
+The most crucial information is implemented in the URI, additional information might be implemented in the request body.

 The payment service implements an initiating forward route, which is a payment operation that is compensable and assumes the nearest service - in this case the fraud detection service - understands and utilizes the following operations: